How Internal Linking Helps You Rank Higher in Google?

 There are three main reasons why we need internal linking.

 - Crawlability: It helps search engines and web crawlers discover new pages that can be indexed.

-- Authority: Internal linking boost your Page Rank i.e. power-up other pages as well and spread link-equity around the website.
+- Authority: Internal linking boosts your Page Rank i.e. power up other pages as well and spread link-equity around the website.

 - Relevance: Apart from aiding users in navigation, they also help search engines to better understand what the page is all about.

 How you can use internal linking to boost your ranking?